Lithuanian Council of Lords: Composition

 The council had 35 – 50 permanent members as of 1529.
 It consisted of the most prominent representatives of the Lithuanian magnate families, as well as bishops, marshals and treasurers.
-The ex officio members of the council were the voivods of Vilnius and Trakai, castellans of Vilnius and Trakai, the Elder of Samogitia, the Grand Hetman of Lithuania and the Grand Chancellor of Lithuania.
+The ex officio members of the council were the voivodes of Vilnius and Trakai, castellans of Vilnius and Trakai, the Elder of Samogitia, the Grand Hetman of Lithuania and the Grand Chancellor of Lithuania.
 Since the 16th century, these members comprised a Secret Council which was a de facto core of the Council of Lords, dealing with all crucial state affairs, since the full membership of the council was rarely convened.
 A majority of the members were Roman Catholic ethnic Lithuanians; however, the influence of Ruthenian magnates was constantly increasing.

 The highest ranked statesmen in the Lithuanian Council of Lords were voivodes of Vilnius and Trakai, while the Elders of Samogitia (self-elected by the Samogitian nobility and confirmed by the Grand Duke of Lithuania) were the third most important.